allianz/ng-aquila/projects/ng-aquila/src/table/table.md

 <!-- example(table-sticky) -->

-### Column hiding
+### Column hiding and reorder columns

-Application developers can implement custom column behavior, such as column hiding.
+Application developers can implement custom column behavior, such as column hiding and reorder columns.

 <!-- example(table-column-hiding) -->